 One of the most common reasons women struggle to maintain a fitness routine is not a lack of motivation.
 It is that the plan they are trying to follow is too complex, too intense, or too demanding for where they are right now.

-Complex plans with dozens of different exercises, specific equipment requirements, and daily high-intensity sessions may work for experienced athletes.
+Complex plans with dozens of exercises, specific equipment requirements, and daily high-intensity sessions may work for experienced exercisers.
 But for a woman who is just starting — or starting again after a long break — they create friction.
-And friction leads to inconsistency, which leads to frustration, which leads to quitting.
+And friction leads to inconsistency, frustration, and often quitting.

-The research on exercise adherence is clear: consistency matters far more than intensity.
+Research on exercise adherence suggests that consistency matters far more than intensity.
 A moderate routine you follow consistently for months will usually support better results than an intense program you abandon after two weeks.
-This is especially true for women over 35 or 40, where recovery capacity, hormonal fluctuations, and life demands make sustainability the most important variable of all.
+This is especially true for women over 35 or 40, where recovery, hormonal shifts, and life demands make sustainability especially important.

 A home workout plan for women does not need to be inferior to a gym-based program.
 With thoughtful exercise selection and a focus on progressive consistency, home-based strength training and walking can meaningfully support body composition, energy, metabolic health, and overall well-being.